-Tree modifications table This is an in-memory hash table (depicted in Fig. 3) that keeps track of recent tree updates that did not make it to the flash storage yet.
-Assuming no hashing collisions, each entry in the hash table represents the modification applied to a unique node identifier, and has the form (status, list) where status is either NEW, DEL, or MOD to indicate if this node is newly created, deleted, or just modified, respectively, while list is a pointer to a new node, null, or a list of node modifications based on whether the status is NEW, DEL, or MOD, respectively.
-For MOD case, each modification in the list is presented by the quadruple (TimeStamp, type, index, value) where TimeStamp represents the time at which the update happened, type is either K, $P_F$ , or $P_M$ , to indicate if the modified entry is the key, a pointer to a flash node, or a pointer to an in-memory node, respectively, while index and value determines the index and the new value for the modified node entry, respectively.
-In Fig. 3, there are two modifications in nodes A and D, one modification in nodes B and F, while node G is newly created and node H is deleted.
+where status is either NEW, DEL, or MOD to indicate if this node is newly created, deleted, or just modified, respectively, while list is a pointer to a new node, null, or a list of node modifications based on whether the status is NEW, DEL, or MOD, respectively.
+For MOD case, each modification in the list is presented by the triple (type, index, value) where type is either K, $P_F$ , or $P_M$ , to indicate if the modified entry is the key, a pointer to a flash node, or a pointer to an in-memory node, respectively, while index and value determines the index and the new value for the modified node entry, respectively.
+In Figure 2, there are two modifications in nodes A and D, one modification in nodes B and F, while node G is newly created and node H is deleted.